jnotears/myprofile/README.md

 ## Skills
 - TypeScript, Angular, JavaScript, HTML, CSS...
-- Leading team, breakdown requirements and estimate.
-- Teamwork.
+- Leading teams, encourage them to learn and deliver.
+Maintain momentum in the tough time.
+Communicate with clients to gather detailed functional specifications, business rules,flow and processes.
+Then collaborate with PM to breakdown customers’ expectation into tasks and add their estimation.
+- Help team to solve the conflict and keep team motivated.
 - Problem solving.
 - Critical thinking.